 I often wonder how many candy corn casualties occur each year.
 I have this theory that everyone begins life with a love for candy corn.
 But then comes one ill-fated day when they consume just one too many candy corn.
 Or more likely, one too many handfuls of candy corn.
 And then they’re turned off candy corn forever.
 Tragic.
-Lucky for me, I have a extraordinarily high candy corn tolerance.
+Lucky for me, I have an extraordinarily high candy corn tolerance.
 Sure, there are times I might hate it for an evening.
 But for the rest of life?
 Pshh, I don’t see that happening any time soon.
 And since candy corn is only in our lives for such a fleeting amount of time each year, I recommend enjoying it to its fullest potential.

-I obviously served the candy corn ice cream with even MORE candy corn if you desire.
+I obviously served the candy corn ice cream with even MORE candy corn.
 I know, I’m tempting the candy corn Gods now.
 But I love living on the edge.

 Also, have I mentioned how much better candy corn is when it’s slightly frozen?
 Yes, it does get better!